martinmulama/alx-system_engineering-devops/0x00-shell_basics/README.md

     1-listit: that Display the contents list of your current directory.
     2-bring_me_home: that changes the working directory to the user’s home directory.
     3-listfiles: that Display current directory contents in a long format.
+    4-listmorefiles: that Display current directory contents, including hidden files (starting with .) in long format